LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/2-BuildFirstIntent.md

 Add a new Bot Statement Text interaction and make the text say "You answered: {$botContext.slot.animal}!".

-`{$botContext.slot.entityName}` is how you can access values in slots and use them in other ways.
+`{$botContext.slot.slotName}` is how you can access values in slots and use them in other ways.

 Click on the Messaging Client in the Settings Toolbar and test your bot/automation.
 Type "reset" to create a new session.
 Say "hello", followed by "ask me something".
 Respond with something like "I like dogs".
 The bot/automation should say "You answered: dogs!"